AliTopal89/practicego/README.md

     fmt.Fprintf(b, "Holly %s\n, smokes Batman!")
 }
 ```
-we have this bytes buffer and we can use `b.Write` and thas fine because even if you look at implementation documentation you can see att all its a pointer to a buffer is the receiver for that write method, but the reason this will work when we are talking about methods, if you remember `b.Write` is shorthand for enclosing b and taking the address of it and then calling a write method on it, so we can do that.
+we have this bytes buffer and we can use `b.Write` and thats fine because even if you look at implementation documentation you can see that all its a pointer to a buffer is the receiver for that write method, but the reason this will work when we are talking about methods, if you remember `b.Write` is shorthand for enclosing b and taking the address of it and then calling a write method on it, so we can do that.
 The reason why line `fmt.Fprintf(b,..)` isn't going to works is because now you are passing it to a function a copy of that buffer, and inside that function it wants to take a pointer, so you can get it working by passing a pointer in our buffer `fmt.Fprintf(&b), "Holy %s\n"`

 ###### bytes vs strings
 Byte slices represent a mutable, resizable, contiguous list of bytes